-- how to construct different kinds of shelter
+- Show how to build several different types of fire.

-- the correct use of international distress signals, using a whistle, torch, mirror or markers
+- Demonstrate the correct use of international distress signals using a whistle, torch, mirror or markers.

-- some basic actions to take while waiting rescue that will both keep you (and your group) safe and will assist your rescuers in locating you.
+- Describe some basic actions you can take while waiting to be rescued that will keep you and your group safe, and assist your rescuers in locating you.